sun-yitao/GrabAIChallenge/README.md

 Options:

   -j , --workers

-    number of data loading workers (default: n_cpus)
+  Number of data loading workers (default: n_cpus)

   -b , --batch-size

-    batch size (default: 32)
+  Batch size (default: 32)

   --fn, --feature-net

   Name of base model.
 Accepted values are inception/ resnet152cbam/ efficientnetb3 (default: efficientnetb3)

   --gpu, --gpu-ids

   IDs of gpu(s) to use in inference, multiple gpus should be seperated with commas (default: 0)

   --de, --do-eval

   If labels are provided, set True to evaluate metrics (default: True)

   --csv, --csv-labels-path

   If eval mode is set, set to "folder" to read labels from folders with classnames.
 Set to csv path to read labels from csv (default: folder)

   --csv-headings

-    heading of image filepath and label columns in csv
+  Heading of image filepath and label columns in csv

   --dd, --data-dir

-    directory to images to run evaluation/ prediction
+  Directory to images to run evaluation/ prediction

   --cp, --ckpt-path

   Path to saved model checkpoint (default: ./checkpoints/model.pth)

   --od, --output-dir

-    saving directory of extracted class probabilities csv file
+  Saving directory of extracted class probabilities csv file

 ### Run Training